kibuR4132/Flemp3/README.md

 And run.
 `./Flemp3.sh`

-Warning:  It is not good procedure to run random bash script on the internet.
+Warning:  It is not good procedure to run random bash scripts on the internet.
-Look at scripts before you run them.
+Look at the script before you run it.

 ## ToDo (in no particular order)
 - Allow configuration of where converted mp3s are stored